 - The customers are no longer interested in the product or service

-- Factors that motivate the purchase is no longer there, the customers’ problem is solved
+- Factors that motivate the purchase is no longer there, and the customer’s problem is solved

-- Customers are dissatisfied with the product or services due to a lack of key features or difficult to use
+- Dissatify customers with the product or services due to a lack of key features or difficulty to use

 - The product does not have the required function